-I am Professor of Business Economics and Head of Research and Innovation in the College of Business, Law, and Social Sciences with responsibilities for facilitating and co-ordinating research activities across the college.
+I am Professor of Economics and Productivity at Oxford Brookes Business School.
 A particular point of focus is on nurturing, mentoring, and developing early career staff to allow them to advance along a research track and contribute to the wider knowledge base.

 I have a PhD in Business Economics from Warwick Business School and an MSc Economics from London University.
 Before my appointment at Derby, I was Head of Research at Brighton Business School, having left Exeter where I was Professor and Head of the Department of Management Studies at Exeter Business School.
 Prior to that, I held the posts of Chief Economist at the Institute for Employment Studies and The Work Foundation.
 I have also held positions at Warwick Business School, Birmingham Business School (where I was Director of the Research Centre for Industrial Strategy) and London Business School (where I was Deputy Principal Investigator of the Global Entrepreneurship Monitor).